GuruMLAI/MyML/README.md

 # MyML
-This is a repository of the packages that I use for building models
+This is a repository of the packages that I use for building Machine Learning models